 During the lease term in Bristow

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Bristow, the tenant must allow us to come into the rental.
-Some justifiable reasons to access rental property are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Bristow, the renter must allow us to come into the rental home.
+Some solid reasons to come into rental property are to:

 - Inspect the rental home,